A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Introduction

-Existing AI for EDA methods are mostly tailored to specific tasks, such as early prediction of various design quality metrics (e.g, timing~\cite{fang2024annotating, wang2023restructure, guo2022timing, barboza2019machine, kahng2018using, xie2021timing}, area~\cite{fang2023masterrtl, fang2024transferable, xu2023fast, sengupta2022good}, power~\cite{zhang2025autopower, zhang2025firepower, du2024powpredict, zhang2023panda, xie2021apollo, zhou2019primal, kim2019simmani, xie2022deep, zhang2020grannite}, IR drop~\cite{xie2020powernet, ho2019incpird, xie2023ir, chhabria2021mavirec, fang2018machine}, routability~\cite{xie2018routenet, liu2021global, zheng2023lay, chen2020pros, chang2021auto, pan2022towards, huang2019routability}, crosstalk~\cite{liang2020routing, kuhlmann2001exact, kahng2015si}, and manufacturability~\cite{yang2017layout, geng2020hotspot, yang2017lithography}) or the reasoning of circuit functionalities~\cite{wu2023gamora, alrahis2021gnn, chowdhury2021reignn, he2021graph, ma2019high} for verification applications.
-Additionally, tasks for circuit optimization (e.g., flow tuning~\cite{xie2020fist, neto2022flowtune, liang2021flowtuner}, design space exploration~\cite{bai2021boom, liu2013learning, schafer2019high}, design quality optimization~\cite{lu2021rl, lu2023rl}) also largely rely on the prediction of circuit quality to provide feedback.
 As~\Cref{fig:paradigm} (a) shows, these methods are typically developed by supervised training, which requires extensive label collection, model customization, and model development for every single task.
 Despite obvious effectiveness, this mainstream supervised paradigm has several inter-related general limitations: \begin{enumerate} \item \textbf{Difficulty to get sufficient labeled data.} It is typically difficult to accumulate sufficient labeled training data: 1) Many coarse-grained prediction tasks do not support many labels.
 For example, to predict the layout area of a netlist, each circuit layout only provides one label (i.e., its layout area).
 2) The label generation process is inherently highly time-consuming.
 A dilemma is, most predictive AI models are trained to bypass the the slowest design/simulation steps.
 However, these slowest steps are exactly required to collect labels. \item \textbf{Time-consuming AI model development process.} The development process of supervised task-specific solutions is tedious and time-consuming.
 The development steps include circuit collection, label generation, feature engineering, model architecture design, model training, and model testing.
 This whole process easily takes months of engineering efforts. \item \textbf{Lack of generalization across tasks.} Since supervised task-specific models cannot be directly generalized to other tasks, it leads to an inefficient repetitive development of ML solutions.
 Moreover, from the methodology perspective, it implies that these supervised ML solutions only \emph{learned} task-specific patterns, instead of \emph{understanding} more general knowledge of target circuit designs. \end{enumerate}

 Due to the page limit and the large number of extensively explored type I works, we will not exhaustively cover all prior type I works.
 For a more comprehensive list of type I supervised predictive works, we refer our readers to prior surveys~\cite{huang2021machine, rapp2021mlcad} and a book~\cite{ren2022machine} co-authored by many researchers in this domain.